🛹 Florida: Where the Concrete Meets the Culture (and Your Knees)

 (Spoiler Alert: It’s Not Just Alligators and Golf)

-Let’s clear one thing up: Florida is not just for golf carts and early bird specials anymore.
-Skateboarding has carved out a massive presence throughout the state, with cities like Tampa and Miami leading the charge.
+Let’s be clear: Florida isn’t only for golf carts and early bird specials anymore.
+Skateboarding has grown into a visible, organized scene across the state, with cities like Tampa and Miami acting as major hubs.

 🗺️ Shredding the Sunshine State: A Tour of Florida’s Top Skate Spots